sharkcore/tweenz/README.md

 This library does the following:

-* Exposes the response body to the middleware (as part of `requestDetails`)
+-   Exposes the response body to the middleware (as part of `requestDetails`)
-* Provides a first class API to allow middleware to safely execute code after the request has finished
+-   Provides a first class API to allow middleware to safely execute code after the request has finished

+_**Please Note!** This middleware stores the whole response body in memory.
+If you are returning particularly large responses, you should be aware of this._

 ## Getting started